-John runs one of the more colorful money blogs in the community – literally!
-After graduating college with almost $25,000 in credit card debt, John knew there was a problem.
-And it didn’t just afflict him.
+John runs one of the more colorful money blogs in the community - literally!
+After graduating from college with almost $25,000 in credit card debt, John knew there was a problem.
+And it didn't just afflict him.
 Frugal Rules is a resource to learn about techniques, tips, and tools to destroy your debt and live a more satisfying frugal life.

 And by the way, the rules are pretty simple.